 We are so used to our animals being around, that when we realize they are not as sprightly as they used to be, they have actually been heading that way for some time.

-This article is about finding a litter box that is suitable for a senior cat.
+This article is about finding a litter box that is suitable for an elderly or senior cat.

 You may not need a different box if your cat is able to enter and exit the current litter box easily.